sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 </dependency>
 ```

-In the main application class where you have the `@SpringBootApplication` annotation you register this application as a Eureka server with `@EnableEurekaServer` as:
+In the main application class with the `@SpringBootApplication` annotation you register this application as a Eureka server with `@EnableEurekaServer` as:

 ```
 @EnableEurekaServer
 @SpringBootApplication
 public class EurekaServiceApplication {